alphagov/government-service-design-manual/the-team/workingwithconsultantsandspecialists.md

 Trust domain experts to define what you need to be looking for.
 Developers and designers will be best placed to tell you what front end skills you need, for example.
 GDS can help provide guidance and job specifications if you need to further define the role.

-If you know particular individuals are the best fit fot a particular skill then there's nothing wrong with hiring them.
-Equally there’s nothing wrong with using a recruitment specialist to get the candidate you need.
+If you know particular individuals are the best fit for a particular skill then there's nothing wrong with hiring them.
+Equally there’s nothing wrong with using a recruitment specialist to get the candidate you need, so long as you're able to clearly explain what you need and take internal ownership of the final selection.
 Remember that the service will be judged on what it delivers, so you must have confidence that the specialists you recuit are the right people to deliver that work.

 ## Proposed Digital Procurement Framework